perfectsense/gyro/docs/guides/writing-a-provider.rst

     }

+The ``GyroUI`` parameter in create, update and delete methods is responsible for displaying the output on the console UI and the ``State`` parameter is responsible to generate and update state files for the resources.

 **refresh()**

 The ``refresh()`` method is called by Gyro to refresh the state of a resource.
 Implementations should query the